RyanDaDeng/laravel-api-module-generator/readme.md

 Optional:

-For API routes, you might need to comment out the following line which is a hard-coded value to API namespace:
+For API routes, you might need to comment out the following line which is a hard-coded value to system's default API namespace.

+In RouteServiceProvider.php:
 ``` bash
         Route::prefix('api')
              ->middleware('api')